sentience/kevinyank.com/_posts/2021-01-14-micro-front-ends-strategy-and-blueberry-muffins.md

 Back in 2017, we began with [our design system: Kaizen](https://cultureamp.design).
 A set of design guidelines, atomic values (design tokens), and more than 50 reusable components (with many more to come!), Kaizen defines the consistent look and feel of our product.
 There's always more to do, but Kaizen is already in wide and successful use in all our UI code bases today.

-{% include figure.html src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/kaizen-home.png" alt="screenshot of the Kaizen home page" caption="<a href='https://cultureamp.design/'>The Kaizen website</a>" %}
+{% include figure src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/kaizen-home.png" alt="screenshot of the Kaizen home page" caption="<a href='https://cultureamp.design/'>The Kaizen website</a>" %}

 Kicking off a couple of years later in 2019, Culture Amp's standard development, continuous integration, and serverless infrastructure deployment tooling for UIs is called frontend-ops.
 It's still an internal project at this stage so I can't link to it, but here's a peek at some of its features:

-{% include figure.html src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/frontend-template-readme.png" alt="screenshot listing yarn commands to run a local development server, create a static build, deploy to production, run a Storybook server, and run tools like TypeScript, eslint, Jest, Prettier and Playwright" caption="From the README of Culture Amp's front end app template" %}
+{% include figure src="/assets/images/blog/micro-front-ends-strategy-and-blueberry-muffins/frontend-template-readme.png" alt="screenshot listing yarn commands to run a local development server, create a static build, deploy to production, run a Storybook server, and run tools like TypeScript, eslint, Jest, Prettier and Playwright" caption="From the README of Culture Amp's front end app template" %}

 So what's missing?